 IPSL is partnered with a social service organization in South Africa.
 This international non-profit recognizes that the challenges of homelessness and mental health requires innovative solutions.
 They offer rehabilitative employment, to vulnerable people, giving them a chance to heal themselves mentally and emotionally.
-A student’s specific placement will be determined by community and agency needs, as well as the students’ interests, goals and skills.
+A student’s specific placement will be determined by community and agency needs, as well as the students’ interests, goals, and skills.

-· Social Services including teaching life skills in a mobile clinic with a focus on sex workers, inmates and people living on the street · Micro-Enterprise Training
+· Social Services including teaching life skills in a mobile clinic with a focus on sex workers, inmates and the houseless population

 Academic courses frame the history of South Africa, its challenges and opportunities that help students to understand the South Africa of today.
 Courses may include (all classes are taught in English):

 · Intro to COSA (Community Organizing and Social Activism) and COSA in South Africa---Apartheid’s Footprint: South Africa Today